MurmurHash: Implementations

-The canonical implementation is in C++, but there are efficient ports for a variety of popular languages, including Python, C, Go, C#, D, Lua, Perl, Ruby, Rust, PHP, Common Lisp, Haskell, Elm, Clojure, Scala, Java, Erlang, Swift, Object Pascal, Kotlin, and JavaScript.
+The canonical implementation is in C++, but there are efficient ports for a variety of popular languages, including Python, C, Go, C#, D, Lua, Perl, Ruby, Rust, PHP, Common Lisp, Haskell, Elm, Clojure, Scala, Java, Erlang, Swift, Object Pascal, Kotlin, JavaScript, OCaml and Microsoft Excel.

-It has been adopted into a number of open-source projects, most notably libstdc++ (ver 4.6), nginx (ver 1.0.1), Rubinius, libmemcached (the C driver for Memcached), npm (nodejs package manager), maatkit, Hadoop, Kyoto Cabinet, Cassandra, Solr, vowpal wabbit, Elasticsearch, Guava, Kafka and RedHat Virtual Data Optimizer (VDO).
+It has been adopted into a number of open-source projects, most notably libstdc++ (ver 4.6), nginx (ver 1.0.1), Rubinius, libmemcached (the C driver for Memcached), npm (nodejs package manager), maatkit, Hadoop, Kyoto Cabinet, Cassandra, Solr, vowpal wabbit, Elasticsearch, Guava, Kafka, and RedHat Virtual Data Optimizer (VDO).

 Vulnerabilities

 Hash functions can be vulnerable to collision attacks, where a user can choose input data in such a way so as to intentionally cause hash collisions.
 Jean-Philippe Aumasson and Daniel J. Bernstein were able to show that even implementations of MurmurHash using a randomized seed are vulnerable to so-called HashDoS attacks.
-With the use of differential cryptanalysis they were able to generate inputs that would lead to a hash collision.
-The authors of the attack recommend to use their own SipHash instead.
+With the use of differential cryptanalysis, they were able to generate inputs that would lead to a hash collision.
+The authors of the attack recommend using their own SipHash instead.